grafana/oats/README.md

 ## Test Case Syntax

 > You can use any file name that matches `oats*.yaml` (e.g. `oats-test.yaml`), that doesn't end in `-template.yaml`.
-> `oats-template.yaml` is reserved for template files, which are used in the "include" section.
+> `oats-template.yaml` is reserved for template files, which are used in the `include` section.

 The syntax is a bit similar to https://github.com/kubeshop/tracetest